cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 });
 ```

-## The good part: simplication changes
+## The good part: simplification changes

 The following changes are not required but recommended.
 **Previous code will still work** for now, but *for new code, follow these new guidelines*.